altunenes/Bonobo_Chimp/README.md

 While I worked in great-ape faces at the laboratory I discerned that people who unfamiliar with these species' faces are failed to discriminate between chimpanzee and bonobo faces.
 "They all look to same" always I heard from participants throughout my research period.
 Today, I thought maybe this model may help those who trying to discriminate between bonobo and chimpanzee faces.
 Many of you maybe have a belief that our closest genetic relatives are chimpanzees.
 However, we now know that we share approximately 98.7% of our DNA with chimps and bonobos.
 Both species are more closely related to humans.
 DNA evidences suggests the bonobo and chimpanzee species diverged approximately 890,000–860,000 years ago doi: https://www.nature.com/articles/nature04789 & https://www.nature.com/articles/srep11356

-I trained my model(it has 288 images) in google-collab with a free graphic card for about 6.5+ hours.
+I trained my model in google-collab with a free graphic card for about 6.5+ hours.
 I put here only the 3000th weight file after the test of overfitting.
 I always use 3000 weights for detection, which has the %90  mean average precision (mAP@0.50 = 0.906938 -Detection Time: 4 Seconds)

 # Download Weight File (244mb)